hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

 but it is otherwise uninteresting to us here.

-so for our purpose imagine that we somehow "have" an entity for every section in [#here.f.2] L (or every relevant section in [#here.E] M, whichever you prefer to see it as). mind you we have just now done the opposite of what we are doing generally. what we are doing generally is "persisting" (i.e marshaling (serializing)); but what we have just done (getting an entity from a section) is unmarshaling (unserializing). this is because at the crux of this algorithm is comparing the entities in C against the existing would-be entities implied by M, and we do this through comparing entities (not sections).
+so for our purpose imagine that we somehow "have" an entity for every section in [#here.f.2] list L (or every relevant section in [#here.E] list M, whichever you prefer to see it as). mind you we have just now done the opposite of what we are doing generally. what we are doing generally is "persisting" (i.e marshaling (serializing)); but what we have just done (getting an entity from a section) is unmarshaling (unserializing). this is because at the crux of this algorithm is comparing the entities in list C against the existing would-be entities implied by list M, and we do this through comparing entities (not sections).

 recall too the idea of a [#here.D.3] "practical match". we think we present